bogere/rechart-wordpress-admin-widget/readme.md

 **Production:**

-`npm run build` - It creates a permanent built frontend app and the go ahead and activate the plugin
+`npm run plugin-zip` - It creates the zipped version of the plugin and you can distribute it to the users to upload to their site for activation

 ### Pull Request Formatting